 Engines: 2x CFM34

-Observation: Entered service with Brit Air; still part of AF fleet, but not for long!
+Observation: Entered service with Brit Air; the world's launch customer of the type.

 We were called to board on time; with the Skypriority respected, premium passengers were called first.